 Method #10: Reinstall New Bolts or Nuts

-If all else fails, and you’ve tried all the methods we have listed, you might have to accept that you aren’t going to remove that stripped bolt.
-It may be time to install a new one.
+If you have tried all the methods on this list, you might have to accept that you aren’t going to remove the stripped bolt.
+However, it may be possible to install a new bolt to strengthen the existing one.

 First, check that you can install new bolts.
-Some precision engineered components, especially in machinery, have things in specific places for a reason.
-If you find that it is possible to install a new bolt, you are going to need some specialist tools.
+Some precision-engineered components, especially in machinery, are designed to have their bolts in specific locations.
+If you believe it is possible to install a new bolt, you will need some specialist tools.

 What you will need: